2001 Chevy S-10 my engine will not start

 • MEMBER

-My engine will not start.
-It has central multiport fuel injection.
-To determine if it was electrical or fuel related.
+my engine will not start. it has central multiport fuel injection. to determine if it was electrical or fuel related.
 I put a small amout of gas in the throttle body.
 It starts that way and will idle but dies when I give it any throttle.
 I replaced the fuel filter and I can hear the fuel pump run.
 I checked the fuel pressure and it is low.
 It should be between 55 and 61 psi when not running and the key on.
 I have measured between 45 and 55.
 Typically the 45 to 50.
 It will hold the pressure so I don't think an injector is leaking.
 Ive been told it is probably the fuel pump.
 Is there a way to determine if I have a bad fuel pump or pressure regulater (both are hard to get to).
 I would like to figure out which one is the issue before removing the tank or air intake plenum (thanks for any help)

-Monday, May 18th, 2009 AT 11:05 PM
+May 18, 2009 at 11:05 PM

 MMPRINCE4000